Presidency of Calvin Coolidge: Disarmament and renunciation of war

 Coolidge's primary foreign policy initiative was the Kellogg–Briand Pact of 1928, named for Secretary of State Kellogg and French foreign minister Aristide Briand.
-Nealyt all major countries signed it.
+Nearly all major countries signed it.
 The treaty, ratified in 1929, committed signatories to "renounce war, as an instrument of national policy in their relations with one another."
 The treaty did not achieve the immediate ending of wars—but it did provide the founding principle for international law after World War II.
 Coolidge's policy of international disarmament allowed the administration to decrease military spending, a part of Coolidge's broader policy of decreasing government spending.
 Coolidge also favored an extension of the Washington Naval Treaty to cover cruisers, but the U.S., Britain, and Japan were unable to come to an agreement at the Geneva Naval Conference.

 Coolidge was impressed with the success of the Washington Naval Conference of 1921–22, and called a second international conference in 1927 to deal with related naval issues, especially putting limits on the number of warships under 10,000 tons.
 The Geneva Naval Conference failed because France refused to participate, and also because most of the delegates were admirals who did not want to limit their fleets.